j869/Bella/ADDRESS_VERIFICATION_IMPLEMENTATION.md

 ## Implementation Strategy: Progressive Enhancement

-### Step 1: Immediate Client-Side Validation (Day 1)
+### Step 1: create a test form test-address.ejs as proof of concept
-Implement regex-based validation for instant feedback while user types.
+Does not implement regex, api calls only, no back end integration

-### Step 2: Add OpenStreetMap Integration (Week 1)
+### Step 2: add functionality in  main.ejs and test - database integration, still no regex
 Enhance with real address validation using Nominatim API.

-### Step 3: Smart Fallback Logic (Week 2)
+### Step 3: Smart Fallback Logic (include regex)
-Create intelligent switching between API and regex based on availability.
+Create intelligent switching between to regex cases if API returns no results

 ---